snystrom/UNC-HTLC_Python_2017/README.md

  - Use jupyter notebooks for teaching notes
  	- Ask jessime/figure out how to run them dynamically from github

+# Things from class:
+ - Get sample datasets from students based on something they'd use Excel to analyze.
+ - Raw output from equipment?

 # Things to plan:
 - Ideas for final project